DataIntellectTech/q-REST/User_Guide.md

 ## Defining KDB Function
+On the kdb instance, the user will have to define a function to call.

-If the user wishes to use the rest service to call a function, it should be noted that the function must be capable of handling the parameter.
+ For example to define a function `plus`, it is required that the kdb function must parse the Json argument:

+ This can be done in a single function.

+    q)plus:{dict:"F"$.j.k x;+[dict`xarg;dict`yarg]}

+Or if preferred spit into two functions, one for parsing and then the core function.
+In this case we would be call `.rest.plus` in the JSON arguement.

+    q).restcore.plus:{x+y}

+    q).rest.plus:{.restcore.plus .  ("F"$.j.k x)`xarg`yarg}

 ## Function endpoint